 Veazie (2 positions)

 The Town of Veazie Fire/Rescue Department is a combination department that serves a population of approximately 2000 citizens in 4.2 square miles.
 Housing an engine, 110’ quint and a rescue/EMS response vehicle, members of Veazie Fire/Rescue operate out of one station and provided full-time day coverage seven days a week from 7:00 am to 5:30 pm.
 Our 2 full-time personnel work a rotating schedule of 2 days on and 2 days off which provides for one person working each day.
 Additionally, our 12 part-time/on-call firefighters respond to emergency incidents and provide shift coverage as needed.
 On average Veazie responds to approximately 350 calls a year.
-These range from medical emergencies, fires, alarm activations, smoke and odor investigations, service calls, citizens assists and mutual aid to our neighboring communities.
+These range from medical emergencies, fires, alarm activations, smoke and odor investigations, service calls, citizen assists, and mutual aid to our neighboring communities.
 Our response area is primarily residential however there is a strong commercial and industrial base.
 Within our area, we provide response to a natural gas-fired electrical power plant, concrete manufacturer company, and a tension fabric structure manufacturer.
-Our commercial properties include two small restaurants, a motel, convenience store an auto body shop, a veterinary clinic, a restaurant supply business, and a business that stores, designs and builds granite countertops and kitchens.
+Our commercial properties include two small restaurants, a motel, a convenience store, an auto body shop, a veterinary clinic, a restaurant supply business, and a business that stores, designs, and builds granite countertops and kitchens.
 Veazie is also a hub for the greater Bangor area’s natural gas supply.